-If you don’t qualify for a VA Home Improvement loan, because you’re either planning on making extensive repairs after you closed without telling the VA or want to purchase more lavished materials, then you’ll be forced to look elsewhere for your loan needs.
+If you don’t qualify for a VA Home Improvement loan because you’re either planning on making extensive repairs after you closed without telling the VA or want to purchase more lavished materials, then you’ll be forced to look elsewhere for your loan needs.
 If this is the case, don’t worry; there are a lot of other great options for you out there to help you in the process.

 Does the VA offer a rehab loan?

 If your home needs more than a few improvements and something closer to a complete transformation, then you’ll need to look for a rehab loan.
 Unfortunately, this isn’t something the VA provides.
 The VA requires you to either buy a home that is move-in ready or will be if you’re using a construction loan.
 If your home needs deep, non-cosmetic repairs, you don’t qualify for the VA’s Home Improvement Loan.
-This means that gorgeous 1930’s Farm House you bought with foundation issues won’t be covered through the VA.
+This means that the gorgeous 1930’s Farm House you bought with foundation issues won’t be covered through the VA.
 If this is you, there are other options out there.

-The FHA 203K loan is a government insured program.
+The FHA 203K loan is a government-insured program.
 It’s perfect for any purchase that requires extensive repairs.
 This particular loan also covers unfinished construction, flipping (the home must be occupied), foreclosures, and condemned or abandoned property.

 What is the best loan for home improvements?

 Chances are, you know about the VA’s home loan process and how it can help you save money.
 But what you might not be so knowledgeable on is the work assistance you can get through them.
-This work assistance can help give you valuable skill and feed your pocket.
+This work assistance can help give you valuable skills and feed your pocket.
 Below are a few ways you can make money through the VA or at least get you on your way to making that cold hard cash.

 Compensated Work Therapy